Vorlonhomeworld/BBCL/8 Hello Lisp Part 3.md

 (format t "Radius:~%Area:")

 ```
 The **%** is Common Lisp's directive for a carriage return.
-Just remember the **~** there to let Common Lisp know we want to give it a directive!
+Just remember the **~** (it's caled a "tilde" just in case you didn't know that! )is there to let Common Lisp
+know we want to give it a directive!
 Go ahead, give it a try!

 Tabs